palashgadpayle/tomcat-mysql-docker_compose/README.md

 # tomcat-mysql-docker_compose (in this project we use aws rds for mysql)

-# for best result create databse when you create aws rds (in advance configrution)
+# no need to get database name in advance configuration

 # change some data in db/ and web/ directory --> database name, rds endpoint, username, password.